neondatabase/website/content/docs/reference/cli-connection-string.md

     <CodeBlock shouldWrap>

     ```bash
-    neonctl connection-string
+    neonctl connection-string mybranch
     postgres://daniel:<password>@ep-still-haze-361517.us-east-2.aws.neon.tech/neondb
     ```

     </CodeBlock>

-- Generate a pooled connection string for the current project, branch, and database with the `--pooled` option:
+- Generate a pooled connection string for the current project, branch, and database with the `--pooled` option.
+This option adds a `-pooler` flag to the host name which enables connection pooling for clients that use this connection string.

     <CodeBlock shouldWrap>

     ```bash
-    neonctl connection-string
+    neonctl connection-string --pooled
     postgres://daniel:<password>@ep-still-haze-361517-pooler.us-east-2.aws.neon.tech/neondb
     ```

     </CodeBlock>

-- Generate a connection string for use with Prisma for the current project, branch, and database with the `--prisma` option, which adds `connect_timeout` option to the connection string to ensure that connections from Prisma do not timeout.
+- Generate a connection string for use with Prisma for the current project, branch, and database.
+The `--prisma` options adds `connect_timeout=30` option to the connection string to ensure that connections from Prisma Client do not timeout.

     <CodeBlock shouldWrap>